 Another handy city centre beach, this one is found between the Wet Wok Chinese restaurant and the Coffee Shack/Maritimo tapas bar.
 Walk down the slipway next to the Coffee Shack and you’ll find yourself on this small patch of beach for a quick swim.

 Like all of these Plymouth beaches, it can get very busy on a hot day.
+There is also the tidal pool which is perfect for kids to play in at low tide – again it gets very busy on a hot day.

 Local tip: You can walk towards Devils Point (turn right at the beach and follow the road past the car park) where there is another smaller hidden beach down the bottom of a long flight of stairs.